Mobile device management

 For more details about the MDM policies defined in the MDM security baseline and what Microsoft’s recommended baseline policy values are, see:

-For information about the MDM policies defined in the Intune security baseline public preview, see Windows security baseline settings for Intune.
+For information about the MDM policies defined in the Intune security baseline, see Windows security baseline settings for Intune.

 Learn about migrating to MDM